Virginia-class submarine: Virginia Payload Module

 The Block III submarines have two multipurpose Virginia Payload Tubes (VPT) replacing the dozen single purpose cruise missile launch tubes.

 The Block V submarines built from 2019 onward will have an additional Virginia Payload Module (VPM) mid-body section, increasing their overall length.
 The VPM will add four more VPTs of the same diameter and greater height, located on the centerline, carrying up to seven Tomahawk missiles apiece, that would replace some of the capabilities lost when the SSGN conversion s are retired from the fleet.
 Initially eight payload tubes/silos were planned but this was later rejected in favor of four tubes installed in a 70 ft long module between the operations compartment and the propulsion spaces.

 The VPM could potentially carry (non-nuclear) medium-range ballistic missiles.
 Adding the VPM would increase the cost of each submarine by $500 million (2012 prices).
 This additional cost would be offset by reducing the total submarine force by four boats.
 More recent reports state that as a cost reduction measure the VPM would carry only Tomahawk SLCM and possibly unmanned undersea vehicles (UUV) with the new price tag now estimated at $360–380 million per boat (in 2010 prices).
 The VPM launch tubes/silos will reportedly be similar in design to the ones planned for the Ohio class replacement.
 In July 2016 General Dynamics was awarded $19 million for VPM development.
 In February 2017 General Dynamics was awarded $126 million for long lead time construction of Block V submarines equipped with VPM.

 The VPM was designed by General Dynamics Electric Boat; however, manufacturing is undertaken by BWX Technologies and BAE Systems.

+In August 2026, it was announced that the VPM-equipped boats would be redesignated SSGN.